Spin Doctors: History

-Spin Doctors's debut studio album Pocket Full of Kryptonite was released in August 1991.
+Spin Doctors's debut studio album, Pocket Full of Kryptonite, was released in August 1991.
 The band continued to play extensive live shows, gaining grassroots fans, as the album was mostly ignored commercially.
 In the summer of 1992, the band toured with the first lineup of the H.O.R.D.E. festival, sharing the stage with fellow jam bands Widespread Panic, Blues Traveler, and Phish.
 That summer, commercial popularity heated up, as radio and MTV began playing "Little Miss Can't Be Wrong" and "Two Princes", with the videos directed by filmmaker Rich Murray (who would direct many of the band's videos).
 The album went Gold in September 1992, and then received another boost in sales after the band's appearance on Saturday Night Live in October 1992.
 Additional videos and singles followed for "What Time Is It", "How Could You Want Him (When You Know You Could Have Me?)", and "Jimmy Olsen's Blues".
 By June 1993, the album went Triple Platinum.
 Ultimately it sold over five million copies in the U.S. and another five million overseas, peaking at No. 3 on the Billboard 200 albums chart.

-"[Their] popularity is based on universal rock & roll virtues", said Rolling Stone, which put the band on the cover of its January 7, 1993 issue.
-"The Doctors aren't trying to blaze new trails.
+Rolling Stone, which put the band on its cover in January 1993, said the band's "popularity is based on universal rock & roll virtues ...
+The Doctors aren't trying to blaze new trails.
 They know we've been down this way with the Stones, Curtis Mayfield, and a few of their other touchstones.
 But the proof—plenty of it—is in the party."
-Spin Doctors made an appearance on Sesame Street (episode 3450), singing a modified version of "Two Princes" that emphasized the importance of sharing.
+Spin Doctors made an appearance on Sesame Street (episode 3450), singing a modified version of "Two Princes" that emphasized the importance of sharing starring Elmo, Zoe, and Telly.
+Another song on Sesame Street featured Muppet versions of their band starring Count von Count and Zoe singing "Little Miss Count Along" based on their hit "Little Miss Can't be Wrong" that focused on counting.
 In 1993, they recorded covers of "Have You Ever Seen the Rain?", originally by Creedence Clearwater Revival, for the film Philadelphia and "Spanish Castle Magic" for Stone Free: A Tribute to Jimi Hendrix.